angelosalatino/cso-classifier/README.md

 #### "python setup.py egg_info" failed

 More specifically: ```Command "python setup.py egg_info" failed with error code 1```.
 This error is due to the *setup.py* file.
-The occurrence of such an issue is rare.
+The occurrence of this issue is rare.
 If you are experiencing it, please do get in touch with us.
 We will work with you to fix it.

 ### Setup